This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon vanilla

-- 1 12 ounce package milk chocolate chips, dark chocolate chips or semi-sweet chocolate chips
+- 12 ounces milk chocolate chips dark chocolate chips or semi-sweet chocolate chips

 Instructions

-- Line a metal (or heatproof) 13x9-inch baking pan (or quarter sheet pan) with parchment paper with a few inches overhang on all sides.
-Alternatively, lightly grease the bottom of the pan and set aside.
+- Line a metal (or heatproof) 13x9-inch baking pan (or quarter sheet pan) with parchment paper with a few inches overhanging on all sides.
+Or, lightly grease the bottom of the pan with butter and set aside.

 - Melt the butter in a heavy bottomed saucepan.
 Add the sugars, corn syrup, water and salt.

-- Once the mixture boils and begins to turn a light caramel color, turn the heat down in small increments to prevent it from scorching or turning dark too fast.
+- Bring the mixture to a boil, stirring constantly.
+Once the mixture boils and starts to turn a light caramel color, turn the heat down in small increments to prevent scorching or turning dark too quickly.

-- Cook on medium heat (turn down as the mixture starts to darken) stirring constantly until the mixture reaches 310 degrees (hard crack stage).
+- Cook on medium heat (turn down as the mixture starts to darken) stirring constantly until the mixture reaches 310ยฐF (hard crack stage).

 - Remove the pan from the heat and carefully stir in the vanilla and almonds until well blended.
 Carefully pour the hot toffee into the prepared pan.